S2-group/swim_HTTP/README.md

-# SWIM - A Simulator of Web Infrastructure and Management
+# SWIM HTTP - A Simulator of Web Infrastructure and Management now with HTTP!
 SWIM is a self-adaptive exemplar that simulates a web application.
-SWIM can be used as a target system with an external adaptation manager interacting with it through its TCP-based interface or with an adaptation manager built as a simulation module.
+SWIM can be used as a target system with an external adaptation manager interacting with it through its TCP-based interface, **HTTP Interface** or with an adaptation manager built as a simulation module.

 ## Installation - Install Docker
 SWIM uses Docker containers to automate deployment of the simulation into a virtual container.
 Docker is available for free at http://docker.com.
 Docker must be installed in your environment.
 The community edition is sufficient for running SWIM, which can be downloaded from [here](https://www.docker.com/community-edition#/download).
 SWIM itself is hosted on Docker Hub.